justjones/memory-game/README.md

 When all the matches are found a modal popup displays the time, number of moves, and a star rating.

 The game includes a restart button.

+Some parts of may have been obtained from online resources in an attempt to learn about the process. sites such as sitepoint and videos from youTube.